What are the important features in the history and physical examination that can help to determine the cause of acute abdominal pain?

 - Then parietal pain develops due to direct irritation of the peritoneal lining in the left upper quadrant (location).

-- Ultimately, referred pain develops in ...
+- Ultimately, referred pain develops in the left ...